Showing posts with label nature. Show all posts

 Climate change is real and a threat to us all.

-Weather events around the world are becoming more unpredictable, erratic, extreme and destructive.
+Weather events around the world are becoming more unpredictable, erratic, extreme, destructive and deadly.

 Value and protect the environment, wildlife, and pollinators.